GoSuda

 42}

-The code above creates three channels that periodically send 1, 2, and 3, and uses select to receive and print values from the channels.
-Using select in this way allows you to receive data from multiple channels simultaneously and process the values as they are received from the channels.
+The code above creates three channels that periodically transmit 1, 2, and 3, respectively, and then uses select to receive and print values from these channels.
+By employing select in this manner, data can be simultaneously received from multiple channels and processed as soon as it arrives.

 for range

-You can easily receive data from a channel using for range.
-When for range is used with a channel, it operates whenever data is added to that channel, and the loop ends when the channel is closed.
+A channel can readily receive data using a for range loop.
+When for range is applied to a channel, it executes each time data is added to the channel and terminates the loop when the channel is closed.

 1package main